junxit/us-congress-bills-110/metadata.md

 - 2008-06-25 — Introduced in Senate
 - 2008-06-25 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S6166-6167)
 - 2008-06-25 — Sponsor introductory remarks on measure.
 (CR S6166)
+- 2008-09-11 — Committee on the Judiciary.
+Ordered to be reported with an amendment favorably.
+- 2008-09-15 — Committee on the Judiciary.
+Reported by Senator Leahy with an amendment.
+Without written report.
+- 2008-09-15 — Committee on the Judiciary.
+Reported by Senator Leahy with an amendment.
+Without written report.
+- 2008-09-15 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 963.